Artiesy/CFApiWrapper/README.md

 1) Include .jar file to your project
 2) Configure Request Manager to use your API token (if exists) and set (if necessary) alternative base url (default: `https://api.curseforge.com`) using methods `RequestManager.useApiKey(apiKey)` and `RequestManager.setBaseUrl()`
-3) Use `Routes` class with defined methods to fetch data from CurseForge API (the naming of methods are same that they named in documentation, example: getFeaturedMods)
+3) Use `CFRequests` class with defined methods to fetch data from CurseForge API (the naming of methods are same that they named in documentation, example: getFeaturedMods)